Annual Report Navigator

 Community Leadership

-In 2023, we increased Legado's visibility to ensure that our work partnering with Indigenous Peoples & local communities to promote Thriving Futures continues and grows.
+In 2023, we increased Legado's visibility to ensure that our work partnering with local and Indigenous communities to promote Thriving Futures continues and grows.

 Unearthodox inquiry: